bitterjug/devjournal-crypto/devjournal.markdown

  - [ ] Seems odd that the collection classes I have defined in `results.js` don't have model set.
 How do they know what to instantiate when adding new ones?

+## 2014-02-17 11:31 Monday

+ - [ ] MAke the milestones  filtered by their owning logframe in the API